YueLin301/yuelin301.github.io/_posts/2023-07-25-Convergence.md

 Given $s$ and $\pi$, $A^{\pi}(s,a)$ measures how much better the expected future return after selecting action $a$ is compared to the expected future return of sampling action based on the current policy $\pi$ in this state $s$.

 ### Baseline
-This part partially use material from Prof. Wang's [Lecture note 18: Variance reduction](https://drive.google.com/drive/folders/1u1oyOMsvo4bJ765NE_2HSR5x40uXWwxD) and *Reinforcement learning: An introduction*.
+> This part partially use material from Prof. Wang's [Lecture note 18: Variance reduction](https://drive.google.com/drive/folders/1u1oyOMsvo4bJ765NE_2HSR5x40uXWwxD) and *Reinforcement learning: An introduction*.
+{: .prompt-info }

+Policy gradient is unbiased but with high variance.
+The form is

 $$\nabla_{\theta} V^{\pi_\theta}(s_0) =\frac{1}{1-\gamma} \mathbb{E}_{s\sim d_{s_0}^\pi}\mathbb{E}_{a\sim\pi(\cdot\mid s)}\left[ Q^\pi(s,a)\cdot \nabla_{\theta}\log \pi(a\mid s)\right].$$

-Policy gradient is unbiased but with high variance.
-To reduce it, a natural solution is to subtract a baseline $b(s)$ from $Q^\pi$, i.e.,
+To reduce it, a natural solution is to subtract a baseline $b(s)$ from $Q^\pi$ which can be any function, even a random variable, as long as it does not depend on the action $a$, i.e.,
 $$\nabla_{\theta} V^{\pi_\theta}(s_0) =\frac{1}{1-\gamma} \mathbb{E}_{s\sim d_{s_0}^\pi}\mathbb{E}_{a\sim\pi(\cdot\mid s)}\left[ \left(Q^\pi(s,a) - b(s)\right)\cdot \nabla_{\theta}\log \pi(a\mid s)\right],$$
 $$\nabla_{\theta} V^{\pi_\theta}(s_0) = \sum\limits_{s} d^\pi_{s_0}(s) \sum\limits_{a} \pi(a\mid s) \cdot \left(Q^\pi(s,a) - b(s)\right)\cdot \nabla_{\theta}\log \pi(a\mid s),$$
 or
 $$\nabla_{\theta} V^{\pi_\theta}(s_0) = \sum\limits_{s} d^\pi_{s_0}(s) \sum\limits_{a} \left(Q^\pi(s,a) - b(s)\right)\cdot \nabla_{\theta} \pi(a\mid s).$$

 This is still unbiased:

 $$\begin{aligned}
 \sum\limits_a b(s)\cdot \nabla_{\theta} \pi(a\mid s)
 =& b(s) \cdot\nabla_\theta\sum\limits_a \pi(a\mid s) \\